blackelk/set-algebra/README.rst

 - Interval
 - Uncountable Infinite Set

-Besides numbers, uiset can contain any objects that can be compared to each other - strings, datetimes, etc.
+Besides numbers, uiset supports all objects that can be compared to each other - strings, datetimes, etc.

 Infinity() is greater than any of these objects except float('inf') and float('nan').
 NegativeInfinity included as well.